Polish boxers in a florentine mosaic

 Are you already working on a big new project?

-Yes, I’m now taking the next step after the master’s, which is the doctorate at the academy of arts.
+Yes, I am now taking the next step after the master's, which is the doctorate at the academy of arts.
 For that I have to create a large work and talk about it with my old professor.

 Do you still have a strong connection to Grzegorz Kowalski and the academy in Warsaw?

-I don’t go there anymore and I also don’t know what is going on there.
+I do not go there anymore and I also do not know what is going on there.
 But I would like to see how I can deal with it from a greater distance.
 I like to seek change, which is not necessarily pleasant.

 You attracted international interest as an artist at a very young age, while you were still studying.
 What is your relationship like with Kowalski today?